-From 1963 to 1964, then Lieutenant Reed served as the executive officer and navigator of the USS Summit County (LST-1146) stationed in San Diego.
+From 1963 to 1965, Reed served as the executive officer and navigator of the USS Summit County (LST-1146) stationed in San Diego.
 Reed explains that this position gave him a unique insight on supervising others.
 Reed states that he had been trained as a navigator by his enlisted crew and became quite accurate in navigating the Pacific Ocean.
 The Long-Range Navigation (LORAN) was inaccurate so Reed used the stars to navigate.

 The Summit County practiced numerous landings though Reed said he had at no time beached the ship.
 Handling of a landing ship, tank (LST) in the open ocean was difficult.
 Memorable events included singing with Don Ho at the Waikiki officers club.

 Reed comments that the Summit County received numerous awards for its performance during this time.
-He also states that he really enjoyed the leadership and mentoring of Lieutenant Commander Brisbois.
+He also states that he really enjoyed the leadership and mentoring of Lieutenant Brisbois.
 That said, one of the duties delegated to Reed was the discharge of homosexual sailors then required by regulation and this troubled Reed.

 In 1965, Reed was going to leave the Navy, but under the promise of receiving language training he decided to stay in.
 But instead of receiving language school, the Navy sent Reed to jungle survival school in Hawaii and then deployed him to Vietnam.